-Future increases (beyond year 2018) in population resulting from new development will result in demand New development projects for new facilities. containing residential dwelling units will contribute parkland and facilities to serve the population resulting from new development.
-Consistent with the application of the city standard of three acres of parkland per 1,000 persons for new residential development, future growth through the year 2030 is anticipated to result in the addition of approximately 363 acres of parkland (Table 3-2).
-Incorporating quasi-public facilities, the park and recreation facility acreage required to accommodate the list of recreation facilities listed in column six of Table 2-2 (based Chula Vista Recreation on Needs Assessment, March 2006) is projected to be approximately 270 acres (Appendix A-Table A-4).
+for new residential development, future growth through the year 2030 is anticipated to result in the addition of approximately 363 acres of parkland (Table 3-2).
+Incorporating quasi-public facilities, the park and recreation facility acreage required to accommodate the list of recreation facilities listed in column six of Table 2-2 (based on Chula Vista Recreation Needs Assessment, March 2006) is projected to be approximately 270 acres (Appendix A-Table A-4).

-When comparing the two figures, it is important to recognize the distinction between the "infinite" demand for park acreage (related to the residential survey driven needs assessment) and the "finite" park acreage related to the amount of parkland the City can exact.
+When comparing the two figures, it is important to recognize the distinction between the "infinite"

+demand for park acreage (related to the residential survey driven needs assessment) and the "finite" park acreage related to the amount of parkland the City can exact.
 Recreational facility needs unable to be accommodated at future public park sites will need to be sited at future quasi-public sites or remain unmet.